 The initial enrollment period begins three months before and ends three months after the month of the 65th birthday, or the month one begins receiving Medicare based on disability.
 Individuals may change their plans only once a year, from November 15th through December 31st.
 There are many different plans to choose from, and the choice is often confusing.

 The monthly premium for the Medicare Part D plan varies widely, depending on a array of factors, including geographic location; insurance provider; and your income level.
 If someone is a low income Medicare recipient, the government offers extra help in meeting the premium, deductible and co-payment costs.
 Conversely, if you are a high income Medicare recipient you are required to pay a higher monthly premium for Part D coverage.

 In addition, most Medicare drug plans have a coverage gap (the so-called “donut hole.”)
 This means that after you and your plan provider have spent a certain amount of money on covered drugs you are required to pay all costs out-of-pocket for your prescriptions until you reach the yearly limit.
-(In 2021, the yearly limit is $4,130.00.)
-As part of the recently enacted healthcare legislation, if Medicare recipients reach the 2011 coverage gap they will get a 50% discount on covered brand-name prescription drugs at the time of purchase.
+(In 2023, the yearly limit is $3,300.00.)

 There are a number of factors that should be taken into account in deciding whether to enroll in a Medicare Part D plan and which plan to choose.
 Contact the Caldwell office if a referral is needed for a professional who has Medicare skills.